rafael2051/Game-JAVA/README.md

 ## GAME Project in JAVA

 Hi there!
-This is a game made by me and my friends in java,
+This is a game made by me in java.
 ## Folder Structure

 The workspace contains two folders by default, where: